franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/index.md

 - check if there is a user logged in (i.e. only allowing to view certain content to authenticated users)
 - display information about the logged in user, such as menu icons etc
-- fetch data associated with a user to a databse or another service
+- fetch data associated with a user to a database or another service
 - check user permissions and create a more complex allow list of routes
 - many many more things.